 - To the skillet, add the reserved drippings and onion.
 Saute over medium-low heat until tender, 7 - 8 minutes.
 (Do not wash the skillet yet.
 You'll use it again.)

 - In a large pot or 7-quart Dutch oven, combine onion, chicken broth, and potatoes.
 Bring to a boil.
 Then reduce heat to medium-low and cook for 15 minutes or until potatoes tender.

 - While the soup simmers, melt the butter in the bacon skillet you set aside.
 Whisk in the rice flour, cooking for 1 - 2 minutes to soften the flour.
-Slowly stir in the milk.
+Slowly stir in the 2 cups of milk.
 Then pour this mixture into the potato mixture.

 - Add the remaining 2 cups milk, stir, and season with salt and pepper to taste.
 Stir constantly while cooking over medium heat until thick.
 Thin with additional broth or thicken with additional flour as desired.
 If you prefer a creamy soup, working in batches, cream the soup in a countertop blender or in the pot, using a hand blender.
 Alternatively, leave chunky.

 - Add half of the bacon, sour cream, and shredded cheese.
 Stir and cook until cheese melts.
 Serve in cups or bowls and top with remaining bacon, additional shredded cheese, and green onions.